DÉJÀ VU

 ABOUT

-In 1957, the CCP labeled JiLong Rao, a sophomore in college, a rightist and sent him to coal mines and jungles for forced labor… During the Cultural Revolution, he secretly wrote a book late at night.
-In 1979, Science Press published his book “Thermodynamics in Geochemistry” in Beijing.
-This was an extremely rare and sensational event in China when the bloody ten-year catastrophe had just ended.
+In 1957, the CCP labeled JiLong Rao, a sophomore in college, a rightist and sent him to coal mines and jungles for forced labor… Just after the Cultural Revolution ended, Science Press published his book “Thermodynamics in Geochemistry” in Beijing, which became a sensation in China.
 From the end of 1983, he was funded by Canada’s side to serve as a visiting professor at the University of Toronto for one and a half years.
-Later, JiLong Rao became one of the two chief scientists of the Sino-French joint research program on global environmental modeling, which was prepared since 1985.
-Starting in 1990, he took up a research position at Yale University funded by the U.S. NSF and the U.S. DOE.
-He was admitted to graduate school in September 1991 and received his Ph.D. from Yale University in May 1994.
-JiLong escaped tyranny and settled in America in this unique way, but soon became anxiety about the United States triggered by a sense of déjà vu…
+Later, JiLong Rao became one of the two chief scientists of the Sino French joint research program on global environmental modeling, which was prepared since 1985.
+Starting in 1990, he took up a research position at Yale University funded by the U.S. NSF and the DOE.
+During this period, he got his doctorate from Yale University in two years and eight months.
+In this unique way through pure academic research work, JiLong escaped tyranny and naturalized in the United States…

 The author of this book is also the owner and the builder of this website.